 Most of the approaches in the New QM focus on the concept of observables - this is the concept that repeated experiments of atomic systems will provide numbers corresponding to the sets of measurements.
 The mathematical schemes of QM each offer a formula for calculating such numbers; for simple systems, like the hydrogen atom, these mathematical predictions are acceptably good enough.
 The present theory offers the view that QM is only a theory of measurements of electron-based systems.
-The mathematics wraps the idea of interfering with such a small system simply by attempts to observe the system with macroscopic measuring instruments.
+QM mathematics wraps the idea of interfering with such a small system simply by attempts to observe the system with macroscopic measuring instruments [7].
 QM theory also assumes the long-established approach of assuming a system can be isolated sufficiently from its surroundings that the experiment can be exactly repeated (known as "physics-in-a-box" and hence "objective").
 UET denies that humans will ever have the skill to isolate natural systems of electrons from all the other electrons in the universe, so that repetition is a mathematical ideal, not an experimental reality.
 Therefore, attempts to repeat experiments will inevitably produce statistical results: these are not probabilities (except of our ignorance, like betting on horseraces before they occur.
-Worse, all attempts to measure an atomic-scale system when left undisturbed.
+Worse, all attempts to measure an atomic-scale system will generate only numbers corresponding to the combination of target system plus measuring interference, not of the target system when left undisturbed.
 We are not extracting knowledge of the world, left to itself, but only of how humans interact with the micro-world.
 Humans are not at the center of existence.
-Kant knew there was a distinction between phenomena and noumena (perceived things and the real things in themselves), although, in 1770, he would have been astonished at the power of our measuring technology to extend our senses.
+Kant knew there was a distinction between phenomena and noumena (perceived things and the real things in themselves or ding an sich), although, in 1770, he would have been astonished at the power of our measuring technology to extend our senses.

-6.4.4 WHAT DOES QM MEAN?
+7.5 PHILOSOPHY - WHAT DOES QM MEAN?